 Finally, intermittent fasting is socially acceptable.
-Therefore, one does not get strange views any longer when refusing donuts in the break room.
-Pensioners try it, doctors recommend it.
+Therefore, one no longer gets strange views when refusing donuts in the break room.
+Pensioners try it, and doctors recommend it.

 Also, the health benefits of intermittent fasting are proven by research.
 But how to apply intermittent fasting correctly to achieve those health benefits?

 Are there different benefits that are especially suitable for your preferences and your individual daily life?

 What Is Intermittent Fasting?